autowarefoundation/autoware.universe/control/autoware_autonomous_emergency_braking/README.md

 ### 5. Collision check with target obstacles using RSS distance

-In the fifth step, it checks the collision with the closest obstacle point using RSS distance.
+In the fifth step, the AEB module checks for collision with the closest target obstacle using RSS distance.
+Only the closest target object is evaluated because RSS distance is used to determine collision risk.
+If the nearest target point is deemed safe, all other potential obstacles within the path are also assumed to be safe.

 RSS distance is formulated as:

 $$
 d = v_{ego}*t_{response} + v_{ego}^2/(2*a_{min}) -(sign(v_{obj})) * v_{obj}^2/(2*a_{obj_{min}}) + offset